 The Water Quality Program works with various institutions (school-age groups, colleges and universities, neighborhood groups, civic organizations, non-profit/profit organizations and church groups) to educate the public on critical water quality management issues.

-Chattanooga's first Low Impact Design (LID)/ Green Infrastructure design competition will challenge design teams to demonstrate efficient, sustainable, cost-effective approaches to stormwater management and beautification of city infrastructure.
-This collaborative effort includes participation and input from Chattanooga's Public Works Department (Engineering and Water Quality) and Chattanooga-Hamilton County RPA, and is funded by the Lyndhurst Foundation through a contract with Green Spaces.
+Chattanooga's first Low Impact Design (LID)/ Green Infrastructure design competition challenged design teams to demonstrate efficient, sustainable, cost-effective approaches to stormwater management and beautification of city infrastructure.
+The collaborative effort included participation and input from Chattanooga's Public Works Department (Engineering and Water Quality) and Chattanooga-Hamilton County RPA, and was funded by the Lyndhurst Foundation through a contract with Green Spaces.

-H2O Jo Takes a Ride Through the Stromdrain
+H2O Jo Takes a Ride Through the Stormdrain

 Get To Know Your Watershed

 The City of Chattanooga consists of 8 unique watersheds: Citico Creek, N. Chickamauga Creek, S. Chickamauga Creek, Mountain Creek, Lookout Creek, Chattanooga Creek, Wolftever Creek and the Tennessee River.
 The CSO is considered a drainage area rather than a watershed.

 Click on the map below to make it larger, and on the links above for detailed information about each watershed.

 The Water Quality Program is in the process of developing an online, interactive tool to help educate contractors, teachers and other community leaders by means of audience- specific information to promote awareness of issues associated with water quality management within the Lower Tennessee River Watershed.
 The site is currently under construction, as the project is continually evolving.